What is Early Help?

 Early Help (Pathway to Change plan) Training

-The Early Help Training is a free 2-hour course delivered virtually by Targeted Support Officers.
+The Early Help Training is a free 2 and a half hour course delivered virtually by Targeted Support Officers.
 The course focuses on the ethos and process of how to complete an Early Help Pathway to Change plan.
 It is delivered monthly by locality area and is open for any practitioner working with Children & Families.
 Practitioners are encouraged to join their locality session.

 For dates and to reserve your place please download the Children & Families and Education Services Safeguarding Programme from the Safeguarding Warwickshire website.